opbeat/opbeat_ruby/README.md

-The Opbeat gem adhere to [Semantic Versioning](http://guides.rubygems.org/patterns/#semantic-versioning) and so you can safely trust all major versions (e.g. 1.x) to be backwards compatible.
+The Opbeat gem adhere to [Semantic Versioning](http://guides.rubygems.org/patterns/#semantic-versioning) and so you can safely trust all minor and patch versions (e.g. 1.x.x) to be backwards compatible.

 ## Usage